Can LLMs Make (Personalized) Access Control Decisions?: Results and Findings

 We test H3.1, \textit{a longer and contextually relevant statement of preferences leads to better personalization of LLM decisions} by looking at the correlation of the agreement and length of the statement, and the influence of different input types.

-\paragraph{Length of User Input} We show the length of the privacy statements (measured in characters) and the agreement rate of $P_{\text{4o}}$ in Figure~\ref{fig:input_length_correlation}.
-We observe a positive correlation (Pearson's $r = \dyn{\PersInputLenCorrPearsonR}$, $p < 0.05$), suggesting that longer user input frequently helps in making better aligned decisions.
+\paragraph{Length of User Input} We compare the length of a user's privacy statement (measured in characters) and their agreement with $P_{\text{4o}}$ (cf. Figure~\ref{fig:input_length_correlation}).
+We observe a positive Pearson correlation ($r(\dyn{\PersInputLenCorrDF}) = \dyn{\PersInputLenCorrPearsonR}$, $p = \nodyn{0.001}$), suggesting that longer user input slightly helps in making better aligned decisions.
 However, we also observe that good alignment can already be achieved with short statements.
 This is especially true for users with more extreme views---stating a deny-or-allow-all policy can be done in relatively few words.
-Furthermore, longer (shorter) input might indicate higher (lower) engagement with the study, which could also influence the results.
+Furthermore, longer (shorter) input might indicate higher (lower) engagement during data collection, which could influence the results.